• Skip to main content

 The WA Health Research Governance Framework governs the scientific, ethical and site governance review and approval, and the conduct and monitoring of human research within WA public health organisations.

-The policy and procedures apply to WA Health employees and non-WA Health employees (including clinical and non-clinical university academics) who propose to undertake, manage, review and govern human research involving patients, their tissue or data accessed through WA Health.
+The policy and procedures apply to WA Health employees and non-WA Health employees who propose to undertake, manage, review and govern human research involving patients, their tissue or data accessed through WA Health.

 Research projects cannot commence at the Child and Adolescent Health Service (CAHS) sites until they have: